brown-cntr/cntr-aisle/docs/index.md

 # CNTR AISLE Framework

-This page contains information about the Center for Technological Responsibility's AI Legislation Evaluation Framework Version 1 (**CNTR AISLE Framework V1**).
+This page contains information about the Center for Technological Responsibility's AI Legislation Evaluation Framework Version 1 (**CNTR AISLE Framework V1**).For information about analysis, see <https://cntr.brown.edu/news/2025-03-12/cntr-aisle-framework>

+Version Date: March 12, 2025

 This is part of the **AI Legislative Mapping** project at the CNTR at Brown University.